svofski/videoconditioner/README.md

 like TVP7002 would most likely do better.
 One interesting example of a project that uses TVP7002 is [Grabor](http://www.rpg.fi/desaster/blog/2013/04/19/vga-framegrabbing-with-tvp7002/).
-But with a such chip I would not be able to extract nonstandard video signal from Вектор-06ц, just like monitor cannot do that.
+But with a such chip I would not be able to extract nonstandard video signal from Вектор-06ц, just like my monitor cannot do that.
 Where flexibility and fine control is required, being able to implement video decoding on the lowest possible level can be beneficial.